I always find it a bit ironic that Cacio e Pepe dominates zeitgeisty menus and our social feeds as one of the trendiest dishes of our time.

 While Cacio e Pepe typically calls on thicker shapes of freshly-made hand-rolled pastas (think bucatini or pici), regular ole spaghetti knocking around the back of a kitchen cupboard works just as well here.
 I’ve also swapped Pecorino Romano with Parmesan, as it’s relatively easier to source and a worthy substitute given its similarly hard and salty texture.

-As you’ll discover, the trick to perfecting this recipe is by setting aside a cup of boiling water when you’re draining the cooked pasta.
+As you’ll discover, the trick to perfecting Cacio e Pepe is by setting aside a cup of boiling water when you’re draining the cooked pasta.
 It’s this starchy water, which thickens the sauce later on, helping to achieve the creamy consistency craveable of this deceivingly-simple dish!

 Cacio e Pepe